raymondshum/raymondshum/README.md

 # 👋 Hey, I'm Ray!

 My goal is to develop towards a professional career in DevOps and related fields.
-I'm always open to opportunities to learn, collaborate or contribute, so please feel free to contact me.
+I'm always open to opportunities to learn, collaborate or contribute, so please feel free to contact me if our interests align.

 ---